 That, upon the recommendation of the President of the University of Wisconsin System, Regent Policy 88-6, “Policy and Procedures for Segregated University Fees,” be amended to read as follows:

-- The Board reaffirms that the institutions are responsible for defining the allocable and non-allocable portions of the student fee and that only allocable fee disputes may be brought before the Board for resolution, in accordance with the Student Governance Guidelines and UW System Administrative Policy (SYS) 820, Segregated University Fees;
+- The Board reaffirms that the institutions are responsible for ensuring the allocable and non-allocable portions of the student fee are assessed in accordance with UW System Administrative Policy SYS 820, Segregated University Fees.
+Only irreconcilable difference between students and the chancellor regarding allocable fees may be brought before the Board for resolution, in accordance with Regent Policy Document 30-3, Guidelines for Student Governance and SYS 820.

 - The Board affirms that:

-- Students shall be given an opportunity to review and offer advice concerning the budget of each activity and program that is funded primarily with non-allocable segregated fees.
+- Student representatives shall be given an opportunity to review and offer advice concerning the budget of each activity and program that is funded primarily with non-allocable segregated fees.

 - Every effort should be made to provide sufficient time for students to formulate allocable segregated fee budgets and to review non-allocable segregated fee budgets as provided in institutional policies.